bluewolf-beyond/selector/README.md

     return (List<Contact>)Select.Field.isEqual( 'Account.Region', 'Midwest' )
                                       .filter( Trigger.new );

+If the filter you need is simply a logical combination of built-ins or existing custom filters, you can use the filter composition methods to build it up.

+    // !((filterA && filterB) || filterC)
+    Select.Filter myComplexFilter = filterA.andx( filterB )
+                                           .orx( filterC )
+                                           .notx();

 If the built-in filters are not sufficient, it is simple enough to extend them with your own.
 Implement the